From Academic Lab to Commercial Traction: The Deep Tech Founder's Transition

 frameworkUnderstanding Customer Progress Drives Product Adoption

 Most deep tech founders lead with technology instead of customer progress.
-The Jobs to Be Done framework — and its Four Forces of Progress — helps you position your product around what customers actually hire you to do.
+The Four Forces of Progress show why buyers actually switch - and why your deals stall when one of them is missing.